-Water extracts of chanca piedra have shown antimicrobial activity against strains of harmful bacteria, without affecting beneficial bacteria.
-The Universidad de la República studied 28 plant and algae species for antiviral activity.
+Water extracts of chanca piedra have shown toxic activity against strains of harmful organisms, without affecting beneficial organisms.
+The Universidad de la República studied 28 plant and algae species for activity against harmful organisms.
 Researchers noted that the most interesting activity was observed in chanca piedra.
 This observation and conclusion was duplicated by researchers at the University of Malaysia.

 - Kieley S, Dwivedi R, Monga M. Ayurvedic medicine and renal calculi.
 J Endourol.
 2008 Aug;22(8):1613-6. doi: 10.1089/end.2008.0020.

 - Boim MA, Heilberg IP, Schor N. Phyllanthus niruri as a promising alternative treatment for nephrolithiasis.
 Int Braz J Urol.
 2010 Nov-Dec;36(6):657-64; discussion 664.
 Review.